jbcoe/value_types/DRAFT.md

 A converting constructor could be added in a future version of the C++ standard.

-### Small object optimization for `polymorphic`

-`polymorphic` could be designed to include a small object optimization like that used in `std::string`.
-A small object optimization uses a buffer to potentially store the owned object and avoid allocating memory.
-This would make move construction more complicated as the owned object must be moved from one buffer to another, potentially invoking allocations if the owned object's move constructor allocates memory.

-As designed, `polymorphic<T>` does not require that `T` (or constructed classes of type `U` derived from `T`) are move constructible or move assignable for `polymorphic<T>` to be move constructible or move assignable.

-A polymorphic value type with a small buffer optimization that did not allocate a control block for the owned object would need to be a different type.
-It is not possible to add a small object optimization to `polymorphic` without making breaking changes.
-There may be a case for the addition of `small_polymorphic<T, N>` similar to `llvm::SmallVector<T, N>`, but we are not proposing its addition here.

 ## Appendix B: Before and after examples

 We include some minimal, illustrative examples of how `indirect` and